levonk/data-integration/Requestor.md

    * End of calendar year
    * Other: _______________________________________________________

  * What Service Level Agreements (SLA) will you be paying for?
-(Note: we're limited from downstream providors)
+(Note: we're limited by upstream providors)
    * Backlog / when it's conveniant (default)
    * Next business day
    * 8/5/249 - Business Hours